-North Carolina requires most new teachers to pass a popular pedagogy test from the Praxis series in order to attain licensure.
+Delaware does not currently require new teachers to pass a test of pedagogy in order to attain licensure.

-North Carolina meets this goal in part.
-The state has a strong framework, but needs to develop and augment its standards to more clearly articulate the professional knowledge that new teachers need.
+Delaware meets only a small part of this goal.
+Although Delaware is doing a good job of keeping out untestable and emotionally driven statements, its standards are in need of substantial revision to more clearly address the requirements for new teachers.
+Regardless of whether a state uses INTASC standards as the platform for launching its own set of standards, it is the state's responsibility to articulate the knowledge and skills that all teachers in the state should have and that must be demonstrated by new teachers through entry level testing.
 These standards should also include more research citations (book, article and theory references) to help guide teacher preparation programs and better act as a compendium of the knowledge that the state views as vital for all teachers.